keyurahuja/jeevi/README.md

 **Make Every Moment Count!**

-Sharing Jeevi messages is effortless and impactful.
+Sharing our messages is effortless and impactful.
 It's a small action with a big outcome.
 By taking a few moments to share, you can:

 * **Inspire Others:** Motivate your network to learn, share, and support important causes.
 * **Create Awareness:** Help spread the word about pressing global issues.